raleel/cfi-srd-pt/_assets/(Lidded) 0010_Spells.md

 | **Cost:** 1 | **Range:** 180 ft. |
 | **Area:** 25 ft.
 Radius | **Resist:** Força de Vontade |

 When this spell is cast, the cleric blesses a group of allies within the Area of Effect.
-Those affected radiate the Alignment of the caster, either Good or Evil.
+Those affected radiate the Alinhamento of the caster, either Bom or Evil.
 There are no blesCantos of Neutrality.
 All allies within the spell's radius receive a +5% bonus to all skill and Resistance rolls.
 In addition, their weapons cause +1d3 damage to intelligent undead as well as creatures from the outer planes that have oppoCanto alignments to that of the caster, such as demons, devils, or angels.
 Note that while animated undead such as skeletons and zombies are not inherently evil, they are typically animated by evil magic and thus subject to this damage.

 The reverse of this spell, Curse, allows the cleric to curse enemies, making the noted skills suffer the inverse of the benefits noted above.
 A cursed weapon's damage is calculated as a penalty instead, and this damage cannot result in less than 1 point.